Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

 - [ ] [arXiv 2020] Bayesian Online Meta-Learning with Laplace Approximation
     * continue learning
 - [x] [arXiv 2020] ONE OF THESE (FEW) THINGS IS NOT LIKE THE OTHERS
-    * image classification task, however need to classify the outliner, like cross-domain settings
+    * image classification task, however need to classify the outline, like cross-domain settings
     * they define a "junk" classes specific, may not significant
 - [x] [arXiv 2020] Compositional Few-Shot Recognition with Primitive Discovery and Enhancing
     * 63.21 ± 0.78% for 1-shot on mini-ImageNet
-    * insterest, they improve the results by decompose the image into several compostions, sound reasonable
+    * interest, they improve the results by decompose the image into several compositions, sound reasonable
 - [x] [arXiv 2020] Looking back to lower-level information in few-shot learning
     * arguing that output of each layer in the backbone's could use to learn
     * build TPN on each layer of the graph